5G-MAG/rt-mbms-modem/README.md

 ### 2.1 Installing SDR drivers

-OBECA uses SoapySDR to interface with SDR hardware.
+5gmag-rt-modem uses SoapySDR to interface with SDR hardware.
 Please install the library, the dev headers and the module that matches your hardware.
 ````
 sudo apt install libsoapysdr-dev soapysdr-tools
 ````